Kupath Gemach Trust

 • Community Connection: Being part of or serving the Orthodox Jewish community, particularly the Viznitz community in London

-• Alignment with Objects: Need falling within the charity's stated objects (relief of poverty, Orthodox Jewish education, religious advancement, support for the sick and frail)
+• Alignment with Objects: Need falling within the charity's stated objects (relief of poverty among the poor, sick and frail in the Jewish community, Orthodox Jewish education, religious advancement)

 • Community Knowledge: Being known to the trustees or community leaders who can identify needs